deepongi-labs/android14-6.1.162-common-2026-03/kernel/Documentation/block/inline-encryption.rst

 ============

 We introduce ``struct blk_crypto_key`` to represent an inline encryption key and how it will be used.
-This includes the type of the key (raw or hardware-wrapped); the actual bytes of the key; the size of the key; the algorithm and data unit size the key will be used with; and the number of bytes needed to represent the maximum data unit number the key will be used with.
+This includes the type of the key (standard or hardware-wrapped); the actual bytes of the key; the size of the key; the algorithm and data unit size the key will be used with; and the number of bytes needed to represent the maximum data unit number the key will be used with.